 From locked mix to export — how Veyra actually works

 The app is built around two connected surfaces.
-Video Plan is a guided, linear stepper (sidebar in the product) that walks a song from upload through analysis, world-building, narrative structure, shot scaffolding, prompts, and generation — with state saved per project.
+Project Plan is a guided, linear stepper (sidebar in the product) that walks a song from upload through analysis, world-building, narrative structure, shot scaffolding, prompts, and generation — with state saved per project.
 Timeline is where those shots land on the beat grid for trimming, playback with optional lyric overlay, and final renders.
 Together they keep music-video and promo work honest to the track.
+You can wing it with AI direction from your mix, lyrics, and world plate, or switch to user direction and steer every step — both land on the same timeline and exports.

 Thirteen locked steps — no wandering tabs